Juice Recipes You'll Love–No Matter How You Feel About Juicing for Health

 The Best Juice for Stress Relief

-When Eat Naked author Margaret Floyd needs to wind down after a long day, she turns to spinach.
+When Eat Naked author Margaret Floyd, NTP, needs to wind down after a long day, she turns to spinach.
 "Spinach is high in the amino acid tryptophan, which helps elevate your mood and promotes better sleep," Floyd says.
 "It's also high in magnesium, which helps to relax nerves and muscles."
 (Related: 6 Unconventional Ways to Soothe Sore Muscles)

 - 2 big handfuls spinach